 Osaka Castle is the most famous landmark in Osaka.
 The structure's history is deeply integrated into the history of the country.
 The castle was built in 1583, but partially burned down in the 1660s, and underwent several restoration efforts over the following hundreds of years.
 It is very easy to spend a few hours in the castle and the surrounding grounds.

 A trendy shopping street for hipsters, lined with boutiques, bakeries, and tons of cafes.
 Most people are so entranced with this area that they come back every day, eager to try another cafe or bakery.

-Visitors to Spa World can soak in spas and pools, inspired by different types spas around the world, all in one place.
-If you looking for a way to unwind, or way to have a Japanese onsen experience, consider checking out Spa world.
+Visitors to Spa World can soak in spas and pools, inspired by different types of spas around the world, all in one place.
+If you're looking for a way to unwind, or to have a Japanese onsen experience, consider checking out Spa world.